 Labels don't stick well on some materials

 If you are specifically hoping to organize your living space, the Epson LabelWorks PX 300 Label Maker is a superb choice.
-It has several pre-loaded fonts and even allows you to add customizable text styles, icons, and banners.
-Plus, it comes with a lifetime warranty.
+It has several preloaded fonts and also allows you to add customizable text styles, icons, and banners.
+It also comes with a lifetime warranty.

 Price at time of publish: $59